markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-If the *first* block in the list item is an indented code block, then by rule #2, the contents must be indented *one* space after the list marker:
+If the *first* block in the list item is an indented code block, then by rule #2, the contents must be preceded by *one* space of indentation after the list marker:

 ```````````````````````````````` example
     indented code